IndicoDataSolutions/indico-toolkit-python/README.md

 ### Tests

-Indico Toolkit has three test suits: required unit tests, extra unit tests, and integration tests.
+Indico Toolkit has three test suites: required unit tests, extra unit tests, and integration tests.

 By default, only required unit tests are executed.
 Extra unit tests and integration